vmware-tanzu-labs/educates-training-platform/docs/custom-resources/workshop-definition.md

 Also note that at present, the `vendir` snippet for specifying how to download content to be hosted by the assets repository, does not support use of secret credentials for accessing any remote sites.

 Any files downloaded to be hosted by the assets repository are by default in ephemeral container storage.
-If you need to guarantee storage space available, you can specific storage space and a persistent volume will be used for assets storage.
+If you need to guarantee storage space available, you can specify storage space and a persistent volume will be used for assets storage.

 ```yaml
 spec: